Sidney-Enzo/Sidney-Enzo/README.md

-Hello welcome to my github profile!
+# Hello welcome to Foxys github profile!

 - 👀 I’m interested in find a job and grou up
 - 📓 I’m currently learning C++ Qt